diku-dk/futhark/docs/usage.rst

 *out*-parameters for writing the result, for target languages that do not support multiple return values from functions.

-The entry point should have a name that is also a valid C identifier.
+The entry point should have a name that is also a valid identifier in the target language (usually C).

 Not all Futhark types can be mapped cleanly to the target language.
 Arrays of tuples, for example, are a common issue.
 In such cases,